audiotore482/Q-AEch/README.md

 FAQ

 Q: When does EchOS get updates?
-A: Once every month.
-However if the update contains something big it may be delayed depending on how big it is.
+A: Normally once every month.
+Unless im busy with something and there maybe a couple of delays.

 Q: What is EchOS?
-A: EchOS is a hobbiest computer operating system with the purpose of being a dos operating system that can do MOST of the bare bone tasks that a regular operating system can.
+A: EchOS is a hobbiest computer operating system with the purpose of being a dos like operating system that can do MOST of the bare bone tasks that a regular operating system can.
 Like calculate, write text, look at the time, etc.
 Its also just a project to develop because oh what the heck ;)

 Q: Can you use EchOS as a main system?
 A: No no no and no. if your going to be switching over to EchOS as a main driver your going to be losing Almost ALL of functionality.
 That includes being able to install software to your computer, browse the internet.
 EchOS is just a shell with a couple of commands.
 So no its not worth it at all.
 If you want to test EchOS its highly recommend you use it in a virtual machine.
-Mostly vmware.

 Q: Can I edit the code?
 A: Yes you can.
 Its licensed under the gnu public license which you can edit the source code, Fork it and